ikoniqoz/nitrodocs/content/developers/tools/streams-api/cp-driver.md

 # Streams API CP Driver

-The CP driver has functions that take care of common PyroCMS control panel routines.
+The CP driver has functions that take care of common NitroCMS control panel routines.
 Since we know the whole data structure, including validation, we bypass a lot of annoying and repetitive coding.

 You can call the entries driver like this: